Migrant Protection and Assistance Division

 You are here

-Migrants from, within, and transiting through the South-Eastern Europe, Eastern Europe and Central Asia (SEEECA) region are often desperate to reach their final destination.
+IOM works via direct assistance, building capacities and training, policy work, convening and dialogue, research, advocacy and awareness-raising.
+Migrants from, within, and transiting the SEEECA region are often desperate to reach their final destination.
 Lacking legal migration routes, they are particularly vulnerable to the crimes of human trafficking, smuggling and exploitation, and need special protection and assistance.

 An overview of our activities is available here.

 MPA's work relates directly to the following SDG goals:

 The region covered by IOM’s Regional Office in Vienna contains countries of origin and transit, several of which are among the top ten countries of origin for trafficked migrants assisted by IOM worldwide.
 At the same time, an increasing number of SEEECA countries serve as a destination for trafficked migrants, particularly for sexual exploitation, forced labour and forced begging.
 Unauthorized employment and over-staying, entry without permit or carrying forged documents can lead migrants towards organized crime and corruption, particularly via smuggling and human trafficking.

 Most of the human trafficking originating in SEEECA is intraregional, within sub-regions (Central Asia, South Caucasus, Western Balkans and Eastern Europe).
 IOM runs over 30 projects that include shelter, counselling, medical, psychological and legal assistance, vocational training, issue or reissue of qualifications, economic empowerment, capacity-building and networking with and providing thematic guidance to NGOs and governments.
 We support not only trafficked persons, but also potential and presumed victims of trafficking, unaccompanied migrant children, victims of domestic violence, homeless children and those living on the street, children without parental care, institutionalized children, labour migrants, stranded migrants, and single mothers.